PythonClubHub/PythonClub-Learning/Playground/Pigeon_App/README.md

 Generate the tree view of the pigeon lineage data.

+Note1:
-See the pedigree photo expample to understand the requirement.
+See the pigeon_pedigree photo expample to understand the requirement.

+Note2:
+Use whatever method or progamming language you like most.